 During this difficult time, I am working from home.
 If you have any needs, then please get in touch.
 Due to the social distancing requirements, I am providing counselling remotely using Skype or Zoom.
 Please contact me to arrange an appointment.

 I am a Humanistic Integrative Counsellor and use Person-Centred, Transactional Analysis, Cognitive Behaviour Therapy and Gestalt techniques depending on the individual needs of my clients.
 As a counsellor and independent practitioner, I am bound by Ethical Framework Conduct Procedures.
 In addition to working with adults, I work with children and adolescents.

 Counselling is about talking but is also about changes.
 I will work with you to explore the problems and help you to find your own path.
-I am warm and honest, I really hope I am the person that you are looking for to support you with your journey.
+I am warm and honest, and I really hope I am the person that you are looking for to support you with your journey.

-Life is very much an up-and-down hill journey with bumpy rides that we just don't foresee.
+Life is very much an up-and-down hill journey with bumpy rides that we don't foresee.
 Clients that I work with often feel that life is getting on top of them - they are not living the life they want.
-I am here to provide a safe, confidential and creative environment in which we work together to open the door to new beginning.
+I am here to provide a safe, confidential and creative environment in which we work together to open the door to a new beginning.

 What do I do?